svenhofstede-zz/svenhofstede.github.ios/_posts/2016-10-24-why-start-blogging.md

 #### Track your progress

 Over time I (hopefully) see my skill increase.
 A blog will be a nice journal that will stay here forever that nicely keeps track of this progress.
-Must feel good if you can at some point look back at older blog posts and see clear improvement in skills and writing.
+It must feel good if you can at some point look back at older blog posts and see clear improvement in skills and writing.

 ## Get help getting started